 “Our creative industries can help power growth in the economy, but the failure of the government to act threatens our world leading position,” she added.

 “The long term future for UK music depends on a better deal for musicians from streaming.
 The CMA and Ministers must do more to give creators security and act if the industry fails to do so,” said Powell in a follow up post.

 Powell’s comments come after the Competition and Markets Authority announced it would not be launching a full market investigation into music streaming.
 Union members are encouraged to look out for further information, including actions and next steps for the Fix Streaming campaign, in the next few days.

-In the meantime, DCMS’ Centre for Data Ethics and Innovation are asking for MU members’ views on the impact of streaming services’ algorithmic recommendations.
+DCMS’ Centre for Data Ethics and Innovation also asked for MU members’ views on the impact of streaming services’ algorithmic recommendations.

 Protecting the diversity of UK music

 Shadow Minister Lucy Powell’s comments echo MU General Secretary Naomi Pohl, who said: “In the long term, this could diminish the diversity of UK music available to consumers as musicians are forced to seek other ways to make a living.